RafidAziz/Selenium-on-Amazon/README.md

 It is an ongoing work in progress.

-Next task to do: Add 'test hyperlinks in create account page' test case.
+Next task to do: Write 'AmazonSteps.java' (Step Definitions) to integrate Cucumber with the project